 Pricing Insights = Massive ROI

-So what does a PriceBeam study cost is a frequent answer.
+So what does a PriceBeam study cost is a frequent question.
 And while the factual answer is typically between 5K and 15K depending on scope, the real answer, or rather comeback, is that it costs nearly nothing in comparison to the hundreds of thousands, millions, or tens of millions that it brings you.
 Imagine some simple examples:

 Case 1: A media company planning to launch a new subscription service.
-Investing less than 10K in pricing research they realized that the market would be willing to pay 25% than originally thought when conceptualizing the subscription service.
+Investing less than 10K in pricing research they realized that the market would be willing to pay 25% more than originally thought when conceptualizing the subscription service.
 In the first 3 months after the launch, they made 500K in profits.

 Case 2: A consumer goods manufacturer was assessing its range in a certain sub category in Australia.
 By using PriceBeam's analysis across 10 different SKUs in their range, they identified 3 products that each could have its price increased to reach the (much) higher consumer willingness-to-pay for those specific products and thus overall made 3.2 million more in profit in the 12 months to follow.